UST-QuAntiL/quantil-docs/docs/user-guide/execution-environments/software-platform.md

 ![alt text](./../images/software_platform/Reference_Implementation_-_Step_2.PNG "Filter existing Implementations using table controls")

-To reference a implementation simply click on the ``Link button`` in the ``Action-Column`` of the implementation.
+To reference a implementation simply click on the ``Link Button`` in the ``Actions Column`` of the implementation.

 ![alt text](./../images/software_platform/Reference_Implementation_-_Step_3.1.PNG "Reference single implementation")

-Alternatively use the check-boxes to select multiple implementations and then click on the ``Master Link button`` to link multiple implementations.
+Alternatively use the check-boxes to select multiple implementations and then click on the ``Master Link Button`` to link multiple implementations.

 !!! note
-    ``Master Link button`` will only appear if at least one implementation has been selected.
+    The ``Master Link Button`` will only appear if at least one implementation is selected.

 ![alt text](./../images/software_platform/Reference_Implementation_-_Step_3.2.PNG "Reference multiple implementations")

 !!! info
-    Successfully referenced implementations will now be visible in the ``Implementations Tab`` of the ```Software Platform View``.
+    Successfully referenced implementations will now be visible in the ``Implementations Tab`` of the ``Software Platform View``.

 ## Dereference Implementations